Increase cane prices, double PM KISAN funds: BJP MP Varun Gandhi writes to UP CM | Headlines

 - India

-Seeking various relief measures for farmers in Uttar Pradesh, BJP MP Varun Gandhi on Sunday wrote to state Chief Minister Yogi Adityanath demanding a substantial rise in sugarcane prices, bonus on wheat and paddy, doubling the amount of PM KISAN scheme, and subsidy on diesel.
+Seeking various relief measures for farmers in Uttar Pradesh, BJP MP Varun Gandhi on Sunday wrote to state Chief Minister Yogi Adityanath demanding substantial rise in sugarcane prices, bonus on wheat and paddy, doubling the amount of PM KISAN scheme and subsidy on diesel.

 Gandhi, a three-term MP from UP, has been advocating for re-engaging with protesting farmers to reach a common ground.